 You’ll need to decide whether you want the QuickBooks online or desktop version.
 With an online account, you can access your information from anywhere.
 With the desktop version, you can access your data only on your computer.
 Sharing options are limited, which can be problematic if you need to share information with your accountant.
 Learn more in our complete QuickBooks review.

 Wave is a frequently overlooked option for accounting software, but it’s an excellent choice for small businesses and freelancers.
-The company offers cloud-based accounting software, and there are no monthly charges, setup costs or hidden fees.
+The company offers cloud-based accounting software, with no monthly charges, setup costs, or hidden fees.

 While Wave is an outstanding option for new business owners or anyone on a tight budget, it’s not going to be the right software for everyone.

 Wave has limited tracking and inventory, so it may not have the functionality larger businesses and enterprise companies need.
 Its app integrations are also limited compared to some of its largest competitors.
 Read our Wave review for more information.

 Xero offers a cloud-based monthly subscription service, and it’s our pick as the best option for growing businesses.
 The company provides a wide range of services, including the below: